premraj10/premraj10/README.md

 - ⚡ Fun fact: ...
 -->

-## 🔭 I am a Java programmer but am also keen to learn other languages and technologies.
+## 🔭 I am a Java programmer also I am keen to learn new technologies.
 🌱 I enjoy challenges of solving complex problems and will ultimately try my best to fulfil the role of the team.